Nuestra Belleza Chile: 2013-present: Nuestra Belleza Chile

-In 2013, Carousel Productions awarded the franchise to Hernán Lucero & Eugenio Manzur for Miss Earth.
+In 2013, Carousel Productions awarded the franchise to Hernán Lucero and Eugenio Manzur for Miss Earth.
 Since then, the duo conducted regional pageants to advance in the national pageant that would be Chile's representative to Miss Earth.
 Their first Miss Earth Chile is Natalia Lermanda who was able to manage to be in the Top 16 semifinalist of Miss Earth 2013.
 That was the first time Chile was able to be in the semifinals after 7 years.

+In 2021, Romina Denecken van der Veen finished as Miss Earth Water, the first time Chile was able to get an elemental title after Hil Hernandez' win in 2006.

+In 2024, Nuestra Belleza Chile received Miss Cosmo license.
+Their first Miss Cosmo Chile is Anita-María Rojas, who finished as a Top 21 semifinalist.